JeffHing/extend-this/README.md

 ```

-### Additional extend Function
+### Other extend Function

-There may be another extend function which you may want to use in addition
+There may be a different extend function which you may want to use in addition
 to extendThis.
 To allow the other extend function to be invoked from extendThis,
 use the `extend.wrap()` method: